A difficult implementation

 In the early days of launches.
 The first French space experiments were carried out in the Saharan desert of Algeria.
 Following the country's independence, French Guiana was chosen as the site for a new launch base in April 1964.
 On April 9, 1968, the CSG inaugurated its first launch, with the Véronique rocket and the launch of nine rockets under the Diamant program.
 This was followed by the launch of the Europa program, intended to embody the beginnings of European collaboration in space.
 This heavy, low-performance launcher was a resounding failure for the European space community, with its first and only launch on November 5, 1971.
 Some even agree that Europa could have sounded the death knell of this epic, had another program not quickly seen the light of day: Ariane.

 More squat-looking than its predecessor, it is more powerful and more economical.
-Its payload capacity now exceeds 6 tonnes, enabling several large satellites to be launched simultaneously.
-Implementation of the Ariane 5 program led to the construction of a plant to manufacture the propellant needed to power the launcher.
-On June 4, 1996, the first Ariane 5 launch was a failure.
-The third attempt, in 1998, proved successful, and in December of the following year, Ariane 5 made its very first commercial flight.
-From then on, Arianespace took over production and commercial operation of the launcher.
-Although the attempt to launch a 10-ton payload into orbit in 2002 was unsuccessful, the successful launch of the ATV Jules Verne on March 9, 2008 set a new record, with a mass of 20 tons in orbit!
+Its payload capacity has been increased, enabling several large satellites to be launched simultaneously.
+The launch of the Ariane 5 program led to the construction of a plant to manufacture the fuel, known as propellant, on site.
+This energy mix is used to power the launcher's boosters, which contribute to propulsion at liftoff.
+Ariane 5's first launch on June 4, 1996 was a failure.
+The third attempt, in 1998, proved successful, and in December of the following year, Ariane 5's very first commercial flight was a success.
+From then on, Arianespace was responsible for the production, operational and commercial operation of the launcher.
+Although an attempt to launch a 10-ton payload into orbit in 2002 was unsuccessful, on March 9, 2008, the successful launch of the ATV Jules Verne set a new record, with a mass of 20 tons in orbit!

 Other launchers.
 In 2011, Europe acquires two other launchers.
-The Vega light launcher is designed to place payloads of up to 1.5 tonnes into polar orbit.
-Its first launch took place on February 13, 2012, and for the next ten years it will carry out one or two launches a year.
-The medium Soyuz is a Russian launcher with a payload capacity of around 3.5 tonnes.
-These facilities are located on the base's premises.
-The first Soyuz lifted off on October 20, 2011, and numerous launches took place throughout the contract period, but the war in Ukraine brought the last scheduled launches to a premature halt.
+The Vega light launcher is designed to place payloads of up to 1.5 tonnes into low-Earth orbit.
+Its first launch took place on February 13, 2012, and for the next ten years it will be making between one and two launches a year.
+Considered a medium launcher, Soyuz is a Russian launcher with a payload capacity of around 3.5 tonnes.
+Its facilities are located at the Kourou space base.
+The first Soyuz lifted off on October 21, 2011, and numerous launches took place throughout the contract period, but the war in Ukraine brought the last scheduled launches to a premature halt.
 Soyuz took off for the last time in 2022, with 27 launches to its credit.
 Vega will give way to Vega-C in 2024.

-So, whereas there was around one launch per month for all rockets in the boom years, there were "only" 3 in 2023 (2 Ariane 5 and 1 Vega).
+So, whereas in the boom years there was around one launch per month for all rockets combined, in 2023 there were "only" 3 (2 Ariane 5 and 1 Vega).
 In fact, the CSG experienced a drop in activity with the cessation of Soyuz launches and the last Ariane 5 launch on July 5, 2023.
 The CSG took advantage of this period to modernize and prepare to welcome new launchers, alongside Ariane 6 and Vega-C.

 Towards Ariane 6 and the future of the CSG.
 The next step was already in the pipeline: on December 2, 2014, a major agreement was signed between the member states of the European Space Agency (ESA) to launch Europe's new Ariane 6 rocket.
-This new launcher, whose first launch, originally scheduled for 2020, will not actually take place until 2024 (due to the Covid-19 pandemic and development difficulties), will be less expensive and should enable Europe to stay in the space race against competition from China's Longue Marche and Elon Musk's SpaceX.
+This new launcher, whose first launch, initially scheduled for 2020, will not take place until 2024 (due to the Covid-19 pandemic and development difficulties), will be less costly.
+It should enable Europe to maintain its autonomous access to Space, and stay in the space race against competition from China's Long March and Elon Musk's SpaceX.

 But at the dawn of this new space epic, many questions remain unanswered.
-Will this be enough in the face of a rapidly evolving space market, particularly with its new innovative players who are not held back by the inertia of the cooperation of some twenty states?
+Will this be enough in the face of a rapidly evolving space market, particularly with its new, innovative players who are not held back by the inertia of the cooperation of some twenty states?
 SpaceX's new Falcon reusable launchers, for example, are likely to further consolidate the supremacy of the American company...
-Will the Vega-C launcher, which was declared a commercial failure in 2022, be able to return to service in 2025?
-And above all, shouldn't regulations be introduced in the years to come, at a time when this conquest seems to be in total opposition to the climatic and ecological constraints that will eventually impose themselves willy-nilly in the decades to come?
+And above all, shouldn't regulations be introduced in the years to come, at a time when this conquest seems to be in total opposition to the climatic and ecological constraints that will eventually impose themselves, willingly or unwillingly, in the decades to come?

 The first Ariane 6 launch.
-After years of mobilizing various teams to carry out system tests for the development and qualification of Ariane 6, a small number of them were able to meet up in the famous command bunker on July 9, 2024, the date of Ariane 6's historic launch.
+After years of mobilizing various teams to carry out system tests for the development and qualification of Ariane 6, a small number of them were able to meet up in the famous command bunker, the launch center, on July 9, 2024, the date of Ariane 6's historic launch.

 carrying a payload of 2 metric tons, including a mass simulator equivalent to two double launches of Galileo satellites, eight small satellites, five scientific experiments and two re-entry capsules.
 The launcher reached its maximum altitude of 1,500 km and placed its payload in sun-synchronous orbit.
-The launch was considered a success, despite a technical anomaly at the end of the mission.
+Ariane 6's first flight was a success.
+Analysis of the millions of data points collected during this inaugural flight have confirmed Ariane 6's performance.
+The very first commercial flight of Ariane 6 in March 2025 fully demonstrated the excellence of every stage of the flight.

 Visit of the CSG